 Sesame is a popular ingredient across the world.
 People can use it in oils, salads, baking, and sushi.
 But, for some people, sesame seeds and oil cause an allergic reaction.

 Nobody knows precisely how many people have a sesame allergy or sensitivity.
-But, it might affect hundreds of thousands of people in the United States.

 It is vital for a person with a sesame allergy to make sure they know what ingredients are in the food they eat.
 This is especially true for those who have a history of severe reactions.

 This article looks at some of the symptoms of a sesame allergy, what foods to avoid, and how to treat a reaction.